spraakbanken/multiged-2023/introduction.md

 ## Submissions

+All system submissions will be administered through CodaLab.

+Further insructions .... **Orphee?**

+## Publication

-You are wlcome to submit a paper with system description to the NLP4CALL
+You are welcome to submit a paper with your system description to the NLP4CALL workshop special track.
+All papers will be reviewed. **Is this right?**
+Accepted papers will be published in the workshop proceedings through NEALT Proceedings Series and ACL anthology.

 ## Timeline